East River Esplanade Renovations and Enhancement

 - The Esplanade will remain open for use by pedestrians throughout the construction process.

-UPDATE: Due to circumstances beyond the university’s control, the Esplanade will be closed between 64th Street and 68th Street effective immediately to accommodate an unavoidable change in construction plans that requires crane operation over this portion of the path.
-This work will be completed during the winter to minimize the impact on pedestrians and the Esplanade will be reopened on or about April 16, 2018.
+UPDATE: The esplanade has reopened as of April 18, 2018.
+Due to circumstances beyond the university’s control, the Esplanade was closed between 64th Street and 68th Street in November to accommodate an unavoidable change in construction plans.
 For more information and updates, see Construction Updates.

 - Preparations for construction will begin in the summer of 2015.
 To enable renovations of the Esplanade and to keep it open to pedestrians as much as possible, all trees, planters, and furnishing must be removed for the duration of construction.
 When completed, the new Esplanade will be landscaped with a greater number of trees and plantings than before.